If you were born in the 80’s, this made in the 80s birthday t-shirt is a perfect diy to make for your big day! It is totally rad and perfectly retro.

 Download our free heat transfer vinyl sizing and placement guide!

-GRAB 20 FREE CUT FILES BEFORE YOU LEAVE!
+GRAB 20 FREE BIRTHDAY CUT FILES!

 Every month I team up with a group of amazingly talented crafters to bring you a bundle of free svg cut files!
 This month’s theme was birthdays, which is perfect timing because I’m turning 36 next month!
 You can download all of these awesome files by visiting the blog posts (links are underneath the image).
 All svg cut files are free to use for personal use only and don’t forget to tag us on Instagram (#svgdesignsquad) if you make one of our projects and share it!